dayton-outar/glif/api/foundations/SOFTWARE.LIBRARIES.md

     ar rcs libutils.a timestuff.o errors.o
     ```

-    The "rcs" following the command name consists of a one-letter operation code followed by two modifiers.
-The "`r`" is the operation code that tells `ar` to insert the object files into the archive.
-The"`c`" and "`s`" are modifiers; `c` means "create the archive if it did not exist" and `s` means "create an index," like a table of contents, in the archive file.
+    The `rcs` following the command name consists of a one-letter operation code followed by two modifiers.
+The `r` is the operation code that tells `ar` to insert the object files into the archive.
+The `c` and `s` are modifiers; `c` means "create the archive if it did not exist" and `s` means "create an index," like a table of contents, in the archive file.
 The name of the archive is given after the options but before the list of files to insert in the archive.
 In this case, our library will be named `libutils.a`.

     This same command can be used to add new object files to the library, so if you later decide to add the file `datestuff.o` to your library, you would use the command